 About The Editor

-Welcome to Blunt Therapy.
 My name is Randy Withers.
-I am a board-certified Licensed Professional Counselor and Clinical Addictions Specialist.
+I am a board-certified Licensed Clinical Mental Health Counselor and Clinical Addictions Specialist.
 I’m also a former teacher, college counselor, and Academic Dean.

 I’ve spent the past 20 years helping people achieve goals.
 Along the way, I’ve developed a unique perspective on the nature of change that informs everything I do as a therapist, educator, and writer.